Employer Insights

 For ease-of-use, Oregon has created a sample OWFA Policy for employers in both English and Spanish.

-Employers must make their OWFA policy available to every employee in the workplace.
+Employers must make an OWFA policy available to every employee in the workplace.
 New employees must be given a copy of the policy at the time of hire.
-Also, any employee who complains of discrimination, harassment, or sexual assault must be given a copy of the policy.
+Also, any employee submitting a complaint of discrimination, harassment, or sexual assault must be given a copy of the policy.

 Oregon Protection for Victims of Domestic Violence, Harassment, Sexual Assault & Stalking

-Under Oregon Law employers may not discriminate in employment because an individual is a victim of domestic violence, harassment, sexual assault, or stalking.
+Under ORS 659A, employers cannot discriminate against an individual if he or she is a victim of domestic violence, harassment, sexual assault, bias crime, or stalking.

-Employers must also provide reasonable changes to support employees who experience domestic violence, harassment, sexual assault, or stalking or are the parent or guardian of the victim.
+Employers must also provide reasonable changes to support employees experiencing domestic violence, harassment, sexual assault, bias crimes, or stalking OR are the parent or guardian of the victim.
 An employer’s reasonable changes include transfer, reassignment, modified schedule, unpaid leave, changed work number, changed workstation, installed lock, new safety procedure, or other adjustment after threatened or actual events.
-In addition, victims may have protective leave to find legal or law enforcement assistance, get metal treatment or mental health support, change living situation

 Oregon Pregnancy Accommodations

-Employers must take action to make reasonable accommodations for an employee experiencing limitations related to pregnancy, childbirth, or a related medical condition such as lactation.
+Employers with 6 or more employees must take action to make reasonable accommodations for an employee experiencing limitations related to pregnancy, childbirth, or a related medical condition such as lactation.

 Reasonable accommodations can include: